-S. Vinegar: An extremely small section comprising 3 titles: Louis Pasteur's Etudes sur le vinaigre, sa fabrication, ses maladies, ses moyens de les prévenir; nouvelles observations sur la conservation des vins par la chaleur, 1868 ; The manufacture of vinegar, 1871 by the appropriately named M. Dussauce and The vinegar cupboard : recipes and history of an everyday ingredient by Angela Clutton, 2019.
-The creation of the shelfmark might have been instanced by two titles in three years but one feels it was a slightly hasty decision!
+S. Vinegar: An extremely small section comprising 2 titles: Louis Pasteur's Etudes sur le vinaigre, sa fabrication, ses maladies, ses moyens de les prévenir, nouvelles observations sur la conservation des vins par la chaleur, 1868 and The manufacture of vinegar, 1871 by the appropriately named M. Dussauce.
+The creation of the shelfmark might have been instanced by two titles in three years but one feels it was a slightly hasty decision as there has been nothing since!